SecretFoundation/SecretWebsiteContent/index.md

 ## Want to build a better internet?
 Solve for privacy.

-Secret Network is the first blockchain with privacy-preserving smart contracts.
-That means applications built on Secret can utilize encrypted data without revealing it to anyone, even the nodes in the network.
-For the first time, Secret Network allows developers to build powerful, permissionless, privacy-preserving applications - Secret Apps.
+Secret Network is the first blockchain with **privacy-preserving smart contracts.** Applications built on Secret Network utilize encrypted data without exposing it to anyone, even the nodes in the network.

-Blockchains are public by default.
-That means that all the data used in smart contracts is exposed to everyone.
-For blockchain technology to achieve global adoption, users and organizations need control over how their data is used – they can’t just expose it to everyone.
-Secret Network solves the problem of privacy, helping to secure and scale the decentralized web.
+Secret Network empowers developers to build **decentralized, permissionless, privacy-preserving applications - Secret Apps.** To obtain global adoption, users and organizations need granular control over their data.
+Secret Network has privacy by default, securing and scaling Web 3.0.

 </slim-column>